Skip to Main Content

 How do I find my primary artwork?

 Use ARTstor or one of the sites listed on the Selected Websites page of this guide to find your artwork(s).
-Various parts of FAMSI's website such as Justin Kerr's Maya Vase database are also good bets.
+ARTstor is great because you can often find very high resolution images, important for a formal analysis.
 Students so inclined might wish to draw or sketch their chosen artwork.
 Why?
 Drawing the object will force you to notice color, composition, line, mass, scale, shape, space (negative and positive), and texture, all formal aspects of the work.

-I encourage and will reward you with extra credit for a visit to Art of the Ancient Americas (Princeton Art Museum) or Mexico & Central America Gallery (Penn Museum) to select a Mesoamerican artwork for this assignment.
-Why?
-See the "Context" box in the left-hand column.
+I encourage and will reward you with extra credit for visiting Art of the Ancient Americas (Princeton Art Museum) or Mexico & Central America Gallery (Penn Museum).
+Choose a Mesoamerican artwork on view for this assignment.
+See the "Context" box in the left-hand column for more information.

 However you go about preparing, remember that the analysis must be your own.
 Do not borrow from or cite secondary sources that analyze your chosen artwork(s).
-Do not use AI.
+Do not use artificial intelligence (AI).

 • Due date for written formal analysis: April 24 (upload to Canvas before midnight)